 In the First and Second Years, students on the G104 Mathematics with a Year Abroad programme also take an appropriate language module in addition to the mathematics modules.
 However, students who are especially well prepared in the language for their proposed year of study away may exceptionally have the language module requirements waived.

 All students throughout their degree programme may also take not-for-credit Imperial Horizons modules to complement their learning.
 The Imperial Horizons programme allows students to take a non-maths module from a variety of options, past modules have included topics as varied as: Introduction to Management, Sound Technology and Korean.
 The programme has been designed to broaden students’ education and enhance their career prospects.

 SECOND, THIRD AND FOURTH YEAR PROGRAMMES

-In the Second, Third and Fourth Year programmes, as with the First Year programme, with very few exceptions, each module has nominally lectures together with support classes.
+In the Second, Third and Fourth Year programmes, as with the First Year programme, with very few exceptions, each module has lectures together with problems classes to support the learning.

 In academics what I’ve appreciated most is the sheer variety of third and fourth year options.
 You can become as specialised or stay as general as you like, tailoring your degree to your interests and ambitions and getting exactly what you want from it."

-Third Year students take eight modules from over 40 of selections from within the Department and from certain modules elsewhere.
+Third Year students choose from over 40 modules from within the Department and from select modules elsewhere.
 In the Fourth Year (only for MSci students), students choose six modules made available to them in the Department and complete an extended independent research project equivalent to two lecture modules.
 The great variety of modules in the Third and Fourth Years allows students to specialise in the area they are most interested in.
-Read more about the current Year 3 Guide to Optional Modules and Year 4 Guide to Optional Modules (please note that the Department is undergoing Curriculum review and some of the detail of the modules will change for students entering from 2019 onwards).